JustinHuPrime/DataPackCrafter/MILESTONES.md

 During the meeting with our TA, Yanze mentioned that we might not need to implement DSL-level functions to have a complex enough language.
 We've decided to keep DSL-level functions in for now - we might remove them later.

 We now need to do a user study and actually implement the rest of the language.
 We might also need to tweak some of the precedence rules in our grammar - for example, do we really want `import` to bind as loosely as possible?
+Finally, additional examples and their outputs should be defined.